bytebase/bytebase/docs/design/tenancy.md

 - Filter and group by tenants at project database overview page, e.g. 1) first filter by 'environment:prod' then group by 'region', 2) group by 'environment' then 'company' in two dimensions.
 - Deploy to multiple tenants at the same time.
 We can introduce a concept called **deployment configuration** to specify stages and ordering, e.g. 'environment:canary' should come before 'environment:prod'.
 Details are in a later section.

 We call it a [label](https://dictionary.cambridge.org/dictionary/english/label) instead of a [tag](https://dictionary.cambridge.org/dictionary/english/tag) because labels are structured descriptions (key:value with predefined keys) of resources.
 [AWS](https://docs.aws.amazon.com/general/latest/gr/aws_tagging.html) and [Azure](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/tag-resources?tabs=json) name it tags for cloud resources.
 [GCP](https://cloud.google.com/compute/docs/labeling-resources) and [Kubernetes](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/) name it labels for resources.
-We'd like to be close to Kubernates style as we're both in the devops category.
+We'd like to be close to Kubernetes style as we're both in the devops category.

 ### Tenant Mode Project Setting
 We'll introduce a project level setting called **Tenant Mode**.
 When enabled, all the deployments will use tenant deployment described below.
 Any newly created databases or databases transferred over should have labels attached.
 The project overview page will look differently in the tenant view.